When Is the Best Time

 - Lodging and Facilities: In the winter months most hotels and lodges are closed.
 Within the park, you can stay at two places: Mammoth Hot Springs and the Old Faithful Snow Lodge.
 Otherwise, we suggest to stay in Gardiner and drive to Cooke city through Lamar Valley as described above.
 Both towns have excellent lodging and facilities, even in winter.
 Check the lodging links in our ‘Entrance Section’

-Time of Day for Wildlife
+Best Time of Day for Wildlife

 The best time of day for wildlife viewing in Yellowstone National Park is either at dawn or dusk when animals are the most active.
 Mornings or evenings are their feeding times which makes them more visible.
 For most wildlife, dawn is even superior.